RishabhRD/rs-stl/README.md

 - \[T, N\]
 - \[T\]
 - Vec<T>
+- str
+- String

 In future, we plan to support more data structures from standard library.

 ## Contribution